Friday 16 December 2011

 Hanging Out

 I was twiddling my fingers at home, which led to boredom and too much time to think.
-I clearly, I needed a smoke, as obvious as the nose on my face, not that they knew that.
+I clearly, I needed a smoke, as obvious as the nose on my face, tits on a bull, oh no, that’s as useful as.
+Not that they knew that was why I was dropping over.

-Nicholas said he had some growth in his ear that was affecting his hearing.
-He sounded worried about it, when I said I’m sure it would probably turn out to be nothing.
+Nate said he had some growth in his ear that was affecting his hearing.
+He sounded worried about it.
+I said I’m sure it would probably turn out to be nothing.
+You know, as you do.

-But no pot, Nicolas was out, or Tim was making him abstain or something.
+But no pot, that became apparent pretty quickly after I arrived.
+Nicolas was out, or Trent was making him abstain, or something.
+Maybe it was the ear.

 So, I headed home.
-No, not as soon as I realised there was nothing to smoke, no, not that soon.
-I chatted a bit.
+No, not as soon as I realised there was nothing to smoke, no, not that soon, even though I wanted to.
+No, I chatted a bit.
+Trent offered me a white wine, of course, nothing has changed on that front.

-But not too much, no, my mission was done there, after all.
-And while I love Tim and Nicholas, loved Tim and Nicholas once, without the bong being offered to me every so often, well, as shameful as you might think this admission is, why would I be there.
-Oh yes, I know, what a bitch, but without pot, they are less interesting, let’s face it.
+But, I didn’t chat too much, just enough to be polite and not have my intensions become glaring apparent.
+But, my mission was done there, after all.
+And while I love Trent and Nate, loved Trent and Nate once, without the bong being offered to me every so often, well, as shameful as you might think this admission is, why would I be there?
+Oh yes, I know, what a bitch, blah, blah, blah, but without pot, they are far less interesting, let’s face it.

-And as it turned out – do I have to admit to the possibility of a god with this happening – Sebastian arrived, soon after I got home.
+And as it turned out – do I have to admit to the possibility of a god after all – Scott arrived, soon after I got home.

 “No,” I said.